Skip to main content Skip to footer

 Please do not simply 'copy and paste these answers during your interview, but use them as a basic structure for formulating your own creative answers.

 Remember to answer the questions 'behaviourally' with specific examples that show clear evidence that backs up what you are saying about yourself.
-Always provide information that shows that you want and can become the very best sales employee for the company and that you have specifically prepared yourself to become exactly that.
+Always provide information that demonstrates your desire and ability to become the best sales employee for the company, and that you have specifically prepared yourself to achieve this goal.

 Bear in mind, they want to be sold - they are waiting to be sold - so make sure you don't disappoint!